Helgen-Tech/FS19_modROS/README.md

 ## Landfill compactor and Bulldozer mods

-The mods for the landfill and bulldozer compactors are available in our [CAT 836K](https://github.com/Helgen-Tech/CAT_836K_Landfill_EIFFAGE) and [NMC D11](https://github.com/Helgen-Tech/FS19_nmcD11Bulldozer) repositories.
+The mods for the landfill compactor and bulldozer are available in our [CAT 836K](https://github.com/Helgen-Tech/CAT_836K_Landfill_EIFFAGE) and [NMC D11](https://github.com/Helgen-Tech/FS19_nmcD11Bulldozer) repositories.

-To use any of them download the folder and put it into the mods directory of the farming simulator.
+To use any one of them, download the folder and put it into the mods directory of the farming simulator.

 Make sure to buy the desired vehicle from the shop in game and sell all other vehicles to use it with the mod (in order to prevent several velocity commands to be sent to different vehicles).

-For more details, follow the instructions available in the respositories.
+For more details, follow the instructions available in the repositories.

 ## Development status